Tudat/tudat/developerGuide/extendingJSON/enhancedValueAccess.rst

   Integrator integrator = getValue< Integrator >( mainJson, "integrator" );

-Note that, in both cases, a :class:`json` object containing only the integrator object is passed to the :literal:`from_json` function.
+Note that, in both cases, a :class:`nlohmann::json` object containing only the integrator object is passed to the :literal:`from_json` function.
 However, this object is not the same in both cases.
 When using the default basic value access, the following object is passed:

 .. code-block:: json